JordanLos/dotfiles/README.md

 Checkout the content from the abre repo

-> :warning This might fail because it will overwrite existing dotfiles.
+> :warning: This might fail because it will overwrite existing dotfiles.
 Either back them up or just erase them

 ```bash
 dotfiles checkout